garrandall/popular-music-data/tracks/i-ve-got-to-use-my-imagination-gladys-knight-and-the-pips.md

 Not a day goes by (Not a day goes by)
 When I don't realize (Realize)

-Ooh, ooh, oh, I've really got to use (I've got to use) My imagination (I've got to use)
+Oh, oh oh, I've really got to use (I've got to use)
+My imagination (I've got to use)
 To think of good reasons (I've got to use)
 To keep on keepin' on (I've got to use)